zlwaterfield/scramble/README.md

 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

+> Currently pending review on Chrome Web Store.
+Once approved, you can install it from there.

 ## Usage

 1. Highlight text on any webpage